K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

 description: 'Here is a concise guide to implemente authentication functionality without any third-party library in your rails applications.'
 ---

-Here is how you can implement the authentication functionality in your rails application without using any gem.
+Here is how you can implement authentication in your rails application without using any gem.

-# Create author resources
+# Create Authr model and controller

 Run the commands below.